raspberrypilearning/scary-spot-the-difference/en/step_5.md

 --- /task ---

 --- task ---
-Save and run the program again, to see the new image being placed.
+Save and run the program again to see the new image being displayed.
---- /task ---

---- task ---
-Save and run your code again, to see if the new image appears.
 --- /task ---